Rae Wynn-Grant: Notable publications

-Awards and leadership
+Advocacy efforts

-Wynn-Grant is an advocate for women and people of color in the sciences.
+Wynn-Grant, who is African-American, is an advocate for women and people of color in the sciences.
 In 2019, the American Association for the Advancement of Science named her one of 100 IF/THEN Ambassadors, a program designed to highlight women in science, technology, engineering and mathematics fields to create high-profile role models for middle school girls.
 Wynn-Grant also serves as Equity, Inclusion, and Diversity Officer on the Board of Governors for the Society for Conservation Biology.

 Wynn-Grant is committed to raising awareness of racism and equity in the sciences.
 In September 2019, she wrote a response to Sam Kean's feature, "Science's debt to the slave trade," in Science.
 Wynn-Grant criticized Kean's article for centering the motivations and work of white scientists in discussing the slave trade while including little on how Black people experienced the violence of slavery and how its legacy has influenced the participation of Black people in the sciences today.

 Wynn-Grant also serves on the board of directors for The Explorer's Club.